All Episodes

 And you have never seen such a disaster in your life, a bureaucratic nightmare.

-The mayor put out a call for uh all these firemen from around the country.
+The mayor put out a call for all these firemen from around the country.

-And so the fireman's, oh, yeah, who matter we'll we'll we'll heed the call, answer the call.
+And so the fireman says, oh, you know, we'll heed the call, answer the call.

-They go down there and they find out they're gonna use firemen to pass out pamphlets telling people where to go to get what.
+They go down there and they find out they're going to use firemen to pass out pamphlets telling people where to go to get what.

-And so the uh many of the firemen said, I didn't think they come down here to pass out pamphlets.
+And so many of the firemen say, I didn't think they'd come down here to pass out pamphlets.

 So, hey, folks, this is this bureaucracy on parade.